openstack-archive/tripleo-quickstart-extras/roles/baremetal-undercloud/README.md

 * Even if virthost and undercloud are the same machine, the name “undercloud” will be inventoried in any case
 * Each action is tagged so it is possible to exclude a specific section
-* Some variables can be controlled via config settings (look above in @Role usage)
+* Some variables can be controlled via configuration settings (look above in
+  @Role usage)

 Dependencies
 ------------